orenht/DNA-trellis-reconstruction/Readme.md

   -p, --parse           parse the input file instead of performing
                         reconstruction
-  -r, --reconstruct     reconstruct DNA string from traces --trace-num TRACE_NUM
+  -r, --reconstruct     reconstruct DNA string from traces --algorithm {trellis-bma,multi-trace}
+                        Algorithm to be used for trace reconstruction --trace-num TRACE_NUM
                         Number of traces to use for each cluster. if a cluster has less than this number, it will be ignored